Prong4107/scalpel/docs/src/content/tute-aes.md

 # Conclusion

 In this tutorial, you saw how to decrypt a custom encryption in IoT appliance communications using Scalpel.
+This involved:
-This involved: understanding the existing API encryption code, recreating the encryption process in Python, installing necessary Python dependencies, and creating custom editors to handle decryption and re-encryption of modified content.
+- understanding the existing API encryption code
+- recreating the encryption process in Python
+- installing necessary Python dependencies
+- and creating custom editors to handle decryption and re-encryption of modified content.

 This process was implemented for both request and response flows, allowing to view and manipulate the plaintext communication, then encrypt it again before sending.
 This approach greatly simplifies the process of analyzing and interacting with encrypted data, reducing the need for cumbersome work arounds or additional external tools.

-While this tutorial covers a specific case of AES-256-CBC encryption, have in mind that the main concept and steps can be applied to various other encryption techniques as well.
-The only requirement is to understand the encryption process and be able to reproduce it in Python.
+While this tutorial covers a specific case of AES-256-CBC encryption, have in mind that the main concept and steps can be applied to various other encryption techniques as well. **The only requirement is to understand the encryption process and be able to reproduce it in Python.**

 Scalpel is meant to be a versatile tool in scenarios where custom encryption is encountered.
 It aims to make data easier to analyze and modify for security testing purposes.